-As part of the process to develop a regional water resources strategy, the Group has set up the Water Resources in the South East (WRSE) Regional Modelling Project.
+As part of the process to develop a regional water resources strategy, the WRSE has set up a Regional Modelling Project.
 This is exploring opportunities for sharing existing and new resources while meeting environmental objectives.
 At the same time, it is evaluating alternatives for managing demand for water – all of which are intended to minimise the cost to customers.

 Computer modelling is a complex process by which a wide range of factors is fed into a program to determine various outcomes.
 In simple terms, it’s forecasting the likely demands for water and comparing this with the supplies likely to be available.

-Each WRSE member has an important role to play in supplying data for the model and the key areas of work for the Group and its consultants are as follows:
+Each WRSE member has an important role to play in supplying data for the model.
+The key areas of work of are as follows:

 - To develop a new regional ‘peer-reviewed’ least-cost optimization model to explore options and various scenario solutions to balance supply and demand across the South East of England